Monstera is among the favorite plants chosen to decorate houses.

 Care, repotting, watering and exposure, are items to focus your attention to make your monstera even nicer.

-It brings joy to all with its elevated ornamental impact and unique foliage.
+It brings joy to all with its high ornamental impact and unique foliage.

 Follow our advice on caring for monstera below: